Easy to Difficult Bible Trivia Quiz

 Answer C: Atheists.

-Atheists do not believe in God or any heavenly being and will not be able to enter Heaven.
+Atheists do not believe in God or any heavenly being, so they cannot enter Heaven.

-Everyone else will enter Heaven if they believe in God, recognize Jesus as their Savior, repent, ask for forgiveness, and ask God for entry.
+Everyone else will enter Heaven if they believe in God, recognize Jesus as their Savior, recognize that they are sinners, repent their sins, ask for forgiveness, and ask God for entry.

 Who will be excluded from heaven?